The Story of the Isle of Man

 The Story of the Isle of Man is a 1901 book on the history of the Isle of Man by A.W.
 Moore.
 It was written as an introduction to Manx history, specifically for children.

-The book was written at a time of a growing sense of Manx national identity, greatly due to the work of A. W. Moore himself.
+The book was written at a time of growing sense of Manx national identity, greatly due to the work of A. W. Moore himself.
 For want of any existing rigorous and sustained history of the Isle of Man, he wrote A History of the Isle of Man, which was published in 1900 in two volumes (reaching 989 pages).
 This book has remained the primary text for the history of Isle of Man since that time.
 The Story of the Isle of Man was published the following year, with the specific aim of offering an accessible shorter history of the island, suitable for use by children and teachers within Manx schools.

 The book betrays the constitutional interests of Moore, then the Speaker of the House of Keys.
 The emphasis on the constitutional and legal aspects of Manx politics as drivers for history, rather than key influential individuals, is distinctive of Moore's approach to the history of the Isle of Man.

 The structure of the book sets the landscape of Manx history as Moore saw it: